Vincenttoon/brewery-finder/README.md

 ### Plans for Future Changes

 - Either have maps appear per card append or allow an on click function where the map reloads to your desired page.
-- More Style added to button, headers, and page.
+- More Style added to button, headers, and page (particularly icons).
 - Make Search for Near button, that prompts (modal) you to search for nearby breweries based on your current location

 ### USER STORY